SirLanceABot/2018-Robot-Development/README.md

 ### On the driver station

-Mode selection is done through an intuitive UI made using the PySide library based off of PyQT.
+Mode selection is done through an intuitive UI made using the PySide, a Qt wrapper from Python.
 The dashboard interacts with the robot through UDP, sending data encoded in a JSON string.
-Since the dashboard uses UDP as opposed to NetworkTables, it provides for more reliability, as well as making the code immune to future changes to NetworkTables.
+Using UDP as opposed to NetworkTables has the advantage of future-proofing the code since it will not need to be changed when NetworkTables changes.

 ### On the robot

 Using the _AutoSelect4237_ class, the robot is able to continuously listen for data being sent.
-This class inherits _Thread_, allowing it to run in the background uninterrupted by other code.
+This class inherits the _Thread_ class, allowing it to run in the background uninterrupted by other code.
-Data received from the dashboard is decoded by the _AutoSelect4237_ class into an instance of _AutoSelect4237Data_. which allows for easy access to variables received.
+Data received from the dashboard is decoded by the _AutoSelect4237_ class into an instance of _AutoSelect4237Data_. which allows for easy access to the data sent by the dashboard.